-For Appellant Father

-For Appellee RCCS
+For Appellant Father For Appellee RCCS

-JOHN C. O'DONNELL, III 10 West Newlon Place Mansfield, Ohio 44902 EDITH A. GILLILAND 731 Scholl Road Mansfield, Ohio 44907 Wise, John, J.
+JOHN C. O'DONNELL, III EDITH A. GILLILAND 10 West Newlon Place 731 Scholl Road

+Mansfield, Ohio 44902 Mansfield, Ohio 44907

+Wise, John, J.
-{¶1} Appellant Billy J. appeals the decision of the Richland County Court of Common Pleas, Juvenile Division, which granted permanent custody of his son, B.J., to Appellee Richland County Children Services ("RCCS").
-The relevant procedural facts leading to this appeal are as follows.

-{¶2} On November 9, 2016, Appellee RCCS filed a complaint alleging that B.J., born in 2014, was a dependent child under R.C.
+- {¶1} Appellant Billy J. appeals the decision of the Richland County Court of Common Pleas, Juvenile Division, which granted permanent custody of his daughter, J.J., to Appellee Richland County Children Services ("RCCS").
+The relevant procedural facts leading to this appeal are as follows. - {¶2} On November 9, 2016, Appellee RCCS filed a complaint alleging that J.J., born in 2015, was a dependent child under R.C.
 2151.04.
-Initial concerns included B.J.'s mother's mental health issues, suicidal ideations, alcohol abuse, and inadequate parenting skills, as well as certain untreated medical needs of B.J.1 The agency also set forth concerns about appellant-father, including his lack of parenting skills.

-{¶3} Emergency shelter care was thereupon maintained by the trial court.

-{¶4} On or about February 6, 2017, B.J. was adjudicated dependent and placed in the temporary custody of RCCS by the trial court.

-{¶5} A case plan was filed and approved by the trial court on May 1, 2017.

-{¶6} SCJFS filed a motion for permanent custody on April 17, 2018.
-The matter proceeded to an evidentiary hearing before a magistrate on August 8, 2018.

-{¶7} On September 12, 2018, the magistrate issued a ten-page decision recommending a grant of permanent custody of B.J. to RCCS.
+Initial concerns included J.J.'s mother's mental health issues, suicidal ideations, alcohol abuse, and inadequate parenting skills, as well as certain untreated medical needs of J.J.'s sibling, B.J.1 The agency also set forth concerns about appellant-father, including his lack of parenting skills. - {¶3} Emergency shelter care was thereupon maintained by the trial court. - {¶4} On or about February 6, 2017, J.J. was adjudicated dependent and placed in the temporary custody of RCCS by the trial court. - {¶5} A case plan was filed and approved by the trial court on May 1, 2017. - {¶6} SCJFS filed a motion for permanent custody on April 17, 2018.
+The matter proceeded to an evidentiary hearing before a magistrate on August 8, 2018. - {¶7} On September 12, 2018, the magistrate issued a ten-page decision recommending a grant of permanent custody of J.J. to RCCS.
 The trial court adopted the decision on October 5, 2018.

-{¶8} Nonetheless, on October 5, 2018, appellant-father filed untimely objections to the decision of the magistrate.
-The trial court issued a judgment entry on October 15, 2018, overruling the objections as not timely filed under Juv.R.
-40.